Battery Equivalents and Replacements

 6-volt lantern batteries come as batteries with either spring-top terminals or screw-top terminals.

-6-volt lantern batteries with spring terminals are more common for everyday use, while models with screw top terminals are used where extra firm connection between battery terminals and wires are required.
+6-volt lantern batteries with spring terminals are more common for everyday use, while models with screw-top terminals are used where extra firm connection between battery terminals and wires are required.

 Also, 6-volt lantern batteries can be rechargeable and non-rechargeable - in most situations, non-rechargeable 6-volt lantern batteries are used.

-And, to make things more interesting, non-rechargeable 6-volt lantern batteries can be carbon-zinc batteries or alkaline batteries.
+To make things more interesting, non-rechargeable 6-volt lantern batteries can be carbon-zinc batteries or alkaline batteries.

-To keep things as simple as possible, in most situations non-rechargeable zinc-carbon or alkaline 6-volt lantern batteries with spring terminals are used.
+To keep things as simple as possible, in most situations, non-rechargeable zinc-carbon or alkaline 6-volt lantern batteries with spring terminals are used.

 Spring-Top 6-Volt Lantern Batteries